Net Worth

 Summary

-Doug Weight has enjoyed a long and successful NHL career, earning him a substantial net worth.
+Doug Weight has enjoyed a long and successful NHL career, which has earned him a substantial net worth.
 Despite being retired as a player, Weight continues to grow his fortune as a professional coach.
 Please check back frequently to stay updated on any changes that may affect Doug Weight’s net worth.

 Actors